 What is Epoxy Resin Jewelry?

-Epoxy resin jewelry or resin jewelry are decorative pieces of jewelry which are made of Epoxy Resin.
-Resin is a material which works by means of a two-component system.
-Resin and hardener are mixed together and harden afterwards to a very hard and crystal clear plastic.
-By the optional coloring of the resin and by pouring various elements such as stones, pearls, glitter particles, natural materials or even colors, fantastic unique pieces are created.
-The supreme discipline in resin jewelry making is the combination of epoxy resin and wood – this exciting and unique mix of materials creates extremely precious unique pieces.
+Epoxy resin jewelry, or just resin jewelry, are decorative pieces of jewelry that are made of Epoxy Resin.
+Resin is a material that works by means of a two-component system.
+Resin and hardener are mixed together and solidifies afterward to a very hard and crystal clear plastic.
+By the optional coloring of the resin and by adding various elements such as stones, pearls, glitter particles, or natural materials, fantastic and unique pieces are created.
+The supreme discipline in resin jewelry making is the combination of epoxy resin and wood – this exciting and unique mix of materials creates extremely precious, rare pieces.

 The art of resin jewelry casting allows you to create almost any type of jewelry: